How to Direct Sow Seeds in Your Garden

 When your site (or planter or raised bed) and soil are ready and the timing is right, you can direct sow seeds.

 Read seed packet directions before planting and be aware of special considerations for different seeds.
-For instance, some seeds like peas and beans need to be soaked first in order to speed up germination.
+For instance, some seeds like peas and beans, need an overnight soak in order to speed up germination.

 Follow these steps when you're ready to sow seeds in the garden: